DFHack/dfhack/docs/Plugins.rst

 :disable autolabor:     Disables the plugin.

 Anything beyond this is optional - autolabor works well on the default settings.

-Advanced usage:

-:autolabor <labor> <minimum> [<maximum>]:
-                                Set number of dwarves assigned to a labor.
-:autolabor <labor> haulers:     Set a labor to be handled by hauler dwarves.
-:autolabor <labor> disable:     Turn off autolabor for a specific labor.
-:autolabor <labor> reset:       Return a labor to the default handling.
-:autolabor reset-all:           Return all labors to the default handling.
-:autolabor list:                List current status of all labors.
-:autolabor status:              Show basic status information.

-See `scripts/autolabor-artisans` for a differently-tunde setup.

-Examples:

-:autolabor MINE:                Keep at least 5 dwarves with mining enabled.
-:autolabor CUT_GEM 1 1:         Keep exactly 1 dwarf with gemcutting enabled.
-:autolabor COOK 1 1 3:          Keep 1 dwarf with cooking enabled, selected only from the top 3.
-:autolabor FEED_WATER_CIVILIANS haulers:
-                                Have haulers feed and water wounded dwarves.
-:autolabor CUTWOOD disable:     Turn off autolabor for wood cutting.

 By default, each labor is assigned to between 1 and 200 dwarves (2-200 for mining).
 By default 33% of the workforce become haulers, who handle all hauling jobs as well